platformsh/platformsh-docs/sites/friday/src/manage-resources/_index.md

 ---

 {{% vendor/name %}} allows you to configure project resources and adjust them at any time.
-On each of your environments, you can define which amount of CPU, RAM, and disk storage you want to allocate to each app and service.
+On each of your environments, you can define how much CPU, RAM, and disk storage you want to allocate to each app and service.

 For example, you might want to allocate more resources to your production and staging environments